jtomchak/jstoelm/_posts/2018-02-01-23-bouncing-back.md

 * Special shout out to Peter Jang
   ## Where to go from here ?

 So, after getting the show out, I did not even look in the general direction of JS to Elm for the rest of the week, which is pretty unusual.
-For the most part, I chip away at it over the course of the week, read, shore up the notes, record, let that simmer for a day or so, edit it,and often have a spare day before it's release.
+For the most part, I chip away at it over the course of the week, read, shore up the notes, record, let that simmer for a day or so, edit it, and often have a spare day before it's release.
 Not this week.
 Nope.
 For a couple reasons:

-1. I did not want to admit that the start to my super duper awesome project, had stuffered a major set back before ever getting off the ground.
+1. I did not want to admit that the start to my super duper awesome project, had suffered a major set back before ever getting off the ground.
 2. I would have to face the glaring fact, that I have not retained, learned, absorbed, or internalized nearly as much as I thought about Elm, Types, and functional programming in general.
 3. With points 1 and 2, where do I go from here?